-Wimbledon authorities has increased the 2017 Wimbledon Prize Money to £31.6 million an £3.5m increase compared to last year’s £28.1m.
-This is the 6th year in a row that Wimbledon has increase the prize money and the trend is set to continue take make Wimbledon stays the most lucrative tennis grand slam in the world.
-Both women and mens singles winners will pocket £2.2 million each
+Wimbledon authorities has increased the 2017 Wimbledon Prize Money to £31.6 million, an £3.5m increase compared to last year’s £28.1m.
+This is the 6th year in a row that Wimbledon has increase the prize money and the trend is set to continue to make sure Wimbledon stays the most lucrative tennis grand slam in the world.
+Winners of 2017 Wimbledon singles titles (Roger Federer & Garbine Muguruza) will pocket record £2.2 million each.
+Below is the entire breakdown of Wimbledon prize money pool.

 Wimbledon 2017 Prize Money Hike: Wimbledon 2017 got another increase in total prize money fund taking the total to massive £31.6 million ($40.98m).
 However Wimbledon will not the be the most lucrative grand slam in the year as GBP is hit hard by brexit and US Open will become the highest paying tennis grand slam.
 This is the 6th consecutive year where Wimbledon got a prize money hike.
 After 7.6% increase in 2015 and another 5% increase in 2016 tournament took total fund to £28.1m.
 This year another £3.5m is added to the prize money fund taking the total of £31.6m.